AXP-OS/issue-tracker/.github/ISSUE_TEMPLATE/support-new-device-request.md

 ---
 name: Support new device request
 about: suggest to support a new device
-title: ''
+title: 'new device request: <vendor> <model>'
-labels: ''
+labels: 'device-request'
 assignees: ''

 ---

 # Required information

 - Device vendor and model ->
+- Device codename (if known) ->
 - LineageOS device tree -> _link_(*)
 - Supported by DivestOS already? -> Yes/No
-- I am willing to support (requires either Matrix or Telegram) ->
+- I am willing to provide logs (requires either Matrix or Telegram) -> Yes/No (your request will likely get rejected if you select "No" here)

 # Note